trynova/nova/nova_vm/src/heap/README.md

 So what are common actions that a JavaScript runtime does?

-- There's all the boring stuff like arithmetic operations, boolean logic, etc.
-- Creating objects and arrays is very common.
-- Checking for properties in an object is very common.
-- Object access is very common.
-- Creating and calling functions is very common.
+- Calling functions
-- Creating other builtin objects is quite common.
-(That is: Date, ArrayBuffer, RegExp, ...)
-- Object property manipulation is common as well.
+- Accessing properties of objects
-- Adding new object properties is fairly common.
+- Adding and manipulating object properties
-- Checking the length of an array.
+- Accessing indexed properties of arrays
-- Iterating arrays and to some degree even objects is very common as well.
+- Iterating arrays

 What are some uncommon actions?

-- Deleting of object properties.
-It is done, yes, but rarely do you see objects used as hashmaps anymore.
+- Deleting object properties: Hashmap-like object are rare in modern JavaScript.
 - Accessing or defining property descriptors.
-- Accessing or assigning non-element (indexed) properties on arrays.
+- Accessing or assigning named (non-indexed) properties on arrays.
 - Calling getter or setter functions.
-This happens but again is not the most common path.
-- Checking the length of a function.
+- Accessing the length or name of a function.
-- Accessing or assigning properties on functions.
-This does happen, but it is infrequent.
+- Adding, manipulating, or deleting properties on functions.
-- Accessing or assigning properties on ArrayBuffers, Uint8Arrays, DataViews, Dates, RegExps, ...
+- Adding, manipulating, or deleting properties on ArrayBuffers, Uint8Arrays, DataViews, Dates, RegExps, ...
 Most builtin objects are used for their named purpose only and beyond that are left alone.
-- Checking the prototype of an object.
-This is done indirectly with hashmap-objects and with method calls but most engines try to minimize these as much as possible with various tricks.
+- Accessing the prototype of an object.
+Property access "misses", present in eg. hashmap-like objects and prototype method calls, cause this but most engines and programmers try to minimize these as much as possible with various tricks.
   The best object is often the one where you never miss a key access.
 - Changing the prototype of an object.

 So what we can gather from this is that

+1. Function calls are very important.
+Properties of functions are not very important.
 1. Objects mostly need good access to their keys and values.
-Their prototype is somewhat secondary, and with hidden classes / shapes the keys actually become somewhat secondary as well.
+Their prototype is mostly secondary, and with hidden classes / shapes the keys actually become secondary as well.
+This should be no big surprise, as this is exactly what structs are in system programming languages.
-2. Property descriptors are not very important.
+1. Property descriptors are not very important.
-3. Function calls are very important.
-4. Quick iteration over array elements, object keys, and object values are quite important.
+1. Quick iteration over array elements is very important.

 From an engine standpoint the only common action that is done outside of JavaScript is the garbage collection.
-The garbage collection mostly cares about quick access to JavaScript heap values and, if possible, efficient iteration over them.
+The garbage collection mostly cares about quick access to JavaScript heap values and efficient iteration over them.

 Thus our heap design starts to form.
 To help the garbage collection along we want to place like elements one after the other.
 As much as possible, we want to